Counter-based random number generator: CBRNGs based on block ciphers

 ARS is used in recent versions of Intel's Math Kernel Library and gets good performance by using instructions from the AES-NI instruction set, which specifically accelerate AES encryption.

 Code implementing Threefry, ARS, and Philox (see below) is available from the authors.

 CBRNGs based on multiplication

 In addition to Threefry and ARS, Salmon et al. described a third counter-based PRNG, Philox, based on wide multiplies; e.g. multiplying two 32-bit numbers and producing a 64-bit number, or multiplying two 64-bit numbers and producing a 128-bit number.

 As of 2020, Philox is popular on CPUs and GPUs.
 On GPUs, nVidia's cuRAND library and TensorFlow provide implementations of Philox.
 On CPUs, Intel's MKL provides an implementation.

-A new CBRNG based on multiplication is the Squares RNG.
-This generator passes stringent tests of randomness and is considerably faster than Philox.
+A more recent CBRNG based on multiplication is the Squares RNG, which applies four rounds of squaring to a counter for a 32-bit output, or five rounds for a 64-bit output.
+Its author reports that both versions pass stringent tests of randomness and that they "may be the fastest counter-based generators".

+L'Ecuyer et al. confirm that the proposal passes the standard empirical tests of L'Ecuyer and Simard, but note that it fails with only three rounds and describe the construction as highly heuristic.
+Unlike a block cipher, it is not known to produce every 32-bit output equally often as the counter runs over its full range, and output quality depends strongly on the key: for the key 0 the output is always 0, and for a small integer key k approximately the first 2^{16}/k outputs are 0.
+Consequently, using 1, 2, ..., s as keys to define s streams — a common practice — gives poor results unless the keys are first hashed to random-looking values.